Coffee Fruit | Coffee Cherry | Coffee Berry

 Coffeeberry® is Rainforest Alliance Certified™, Non-GMO Project Verified, gluten-free, vegan, Kosher, organic, GRAS and eco-friendly.

 Because of its content of caffeine, we consider Coffeeberry® Energy to follow hormetic dosing principles (see Neurohacker Dosing Principles) and to have a hormetic range (i.e., a dosing range below and above which results would be poorer).
 Caffeine is one of the most used, and best studied nootropic and ergogenic compounds.
 When used as a nootropic (i.e., to promote alertness, focus, reaction time, etc.) caffeine is typically dosed from 50 to 200 mg.
 When used as an ergogenic (i.e., for sports performance) just prior to exercise the upper end of the dose range can be as high as 600 mg .
-In both of these cases, responses to caffeine tend to follow an adaptational (i.e., hormetic) curve, with low-to-moderate doses of caffeine supporting better cognitive and sports performance, but doses above the higher end of the range hindering performance.
-We have selected to dose Coffeeberry® at an amount that delivers the amount of caffeine (~90 mg) found in a small cup of coffee.
+In both of these cases, responses to caffeine tend to follow an adaptational (i.e., hormetic) curve, with low-to-moderate amounts of caffeine supporting better cognitive and sports performance, but servings above the higher end of the range hindering performance.
+We have selected a serving of Coffeeberry® that delivers the amount of caffeine (~90 mg) found in a small cup of coffee.
 This is in the middle of the range for nootropic purposes and on the lower end of what’s used for ergogenic purposes.*

 Supports brain function*